yangyi02/video_motion_synthetic2/exp004/README.md

 ### Take Home Message

+- Slightly better than not decomposing when number of objects is 2.
 - When motion range is small, the benefit for decomposing x and y is not evident